The Sourdough Enthusiast’s Guide to Tokyo

 No.4 bakery in Chiyoda-ku carries some of the best sourdough in Tokyo.

-Sourdough bread has made a spectacular comeback in recent years, luring carb-lovers and health gurus alike with its tangy, organic flavor and teeth-shatteringly thick crust.
-Its origins date back to ancient Egypt, when humans first started using wild yeast as a leavener.
-With the rise of hip bakeries like San Francisco’s Tartine Bakery, the ancient loaves have once again become sought-after, and sourdough baking has emerged as a popular hobby among many during quarantine
+Sourdough bread has made a spectacular comeback, thanks to its tangy flavor and thick crust that continue to attract carb lovers and health-conscious eaters alike.
+In fact, its origins date back to ancient Egypt, when humans first started using wild yeast as a leavener.
+Influential bakeries like San Francisco’s Tartine Bakery helped spark a renewed interest in sourdough.
+As a result, the ancient loaves have become sought-after again, and sourdough baking has emerged as a popular hobby among home bakers.

-Our first stop on the quest to find the best sourdough in Tokyo, Vaner boasts a firm, crunchy crust perfect for a summer bruschetta.
+Our first stop on the quest to find the best sourdough in Tokyo, Parklet produces naturally fermented loaves with a crisp crust and a light, airy crumb.

 A Guide to the Best Sourdough in Tokyo No.4 bakery chiyoda